 The focus of our growth strategy is to provide commercial, municipal government, and federal agency clients and buying customers the world's most transparent, innovative and effective online marketplaces and integrated services for surplus assets.
-Our marketplace platform has already attracted over 2.5 million registered buyers and \$900 million of annual sales and is well positioned to serve any seller for virtually any asset type in every industry sector.
+Our business has already attracted over 2.8 million registered buyers and nearly \$800 million of gross merchandise volume and is well positioned to serve any seller for virtually any asset type in every industry sector.
 Our goal is to develop a multi-billion dollar business by expanding our platform to a diversified base of Fortune 1000 corporations, municipal agencies and small and medium size businesses that can benefit from our global marketplace, buyer liquidity and integrated services.